 - extra programs and configurations that are set up server-wide, even if they are only installed for one user’s benefit (such as Sphinx or ImageMagick)

 - server-wide configurations such as email sending limits or global PHP settings

-If there is anything that the site depends on outside of the cPanel structure, you’ll need to set up manually and ahead of time.
-Everything you set up directly inside of the cPanel account will be included.
+If there is anything that the site depends on outside the cPanel structure, you’ll need to set up manually and ahead of time.
+Everything you set up directly inside the cPanel account will be included.